Abdallh-Ayman/Review_SQL_Python/C#_.NET/C#.md

 {

-    // Creating an instance of the Calculator class Calculator myCalculator = new Calculator();
+    // you should Creating an instance of the Calculator class Calculator myCalculator = new Calculator();
     // Calling the instance method on the object int result = myCalculator.Add(5, 3);
     Console.WriteLine("Sum: " + result);